Today, we will talk about the difference between criminal and civil law.

 The insurance company may agree the other driver was at fault but argue you were not injured or injured that badly.
 Learn how a guilty verdict in a criminal court case can impact your civil case.

-Hi, it’s Drew from Champlain Valley Law.
-In today’s video, we’re going to talk about what to say and what not to say when talking to your doctors after a car accident.
+Hey, it’s Drew from Champlain Valley Law.
+In today’s video, we’re going to talk about the difference between civil cases and criminal cases.

 Many of our callers want to know whether the fact that the driver who hit them was charged with operating under the influence or drunk driving is going to make a difference in their personal injury case.

 They think, understandably so, that maybe it’ll be easier to prove their case, or they’ll get more money at the end.
 Well, there are some very important differences between civil cases and criminal cases in the personal injury context.

 First, it’s important to understand that civil law is about disputes between private parties.
 It’s the way in which an injured person has the right to recover financially for the harm that was done to them by another person.